Categories

 Media trainings

-Virtual media training on June 4
+Detavernier Strategic Communication will host a virtual media training on June 4

 A new, unique online session will teach participants evidence-based media interview preparation and delivery techniques.